frankthelen/rools/README.md

 ### Rule evaluation

-The engine works forward-chaining in the usual match-resolve-act cycle.
+The engine does forward-chaining and works in the usual match-resolve-act cycle.

 Rule evaluation is non-blocking, i.e., each evaluation step is one block (using ES6 generators).
 Not sure actually if this is sufficient if the number of rules is getting very high.